scrapinghub/splash/docs/scripting-tutorial.rst

     process();

-The code is arguably tricky: ``process`` function implements a loop by creating a chain of callbacks; ``follow`` function doesn't return a value (it would be more complex to handle), instead of that the result is logged to console.
+The code is arguably tricky: ``process`` function implements a loop by creating a chain of callbacks; ``followers`` function doesn't return a value (it would be more complex to implement) - the result is logged to the console instead.

 A similar Splash script: